type0-1/myshell-ca216/manual/readme.md

 Any command not built into myshell is considered as an 'External Command'. myshell allows the execution of these external commands, displaying the resulting output to you.

-For example, running 'pwd' will print the current working directory and display the output to you.
+For example, running `pwd` will print the current working directory and display the output to you.

+## *PROGRAM ENVIRONMENT*

+myshell provides access to the shell environment, and as so, to the environment variables.
+Environment variables store information about the system, and the program environment determines how te program will behave.
+Environment variables are utilized in my parts of the source code to display information about the system.

+There are primarily two different types of environment variables.

+* System Variables: These variables are pre-defined in your system and display information about it. `HOME, PWD, SHELL` etc.
+* User Variables: These variables are defined by the user.

+- For example, when you run myshell, your user name associated with the device running myshell is displayed to you in the command-line prompt.
+This was achieved by the `USER` environment variable.

 ## *INPUT/OUTPUT REDIRECTION*